aklump/check-pages/documentation/source/phpstorm.md

 Each time your run the suite, the file erased and rewritten.

 **Be careful with these files because they may contain session and other authentication information.**

+## Include Files

+If you've globally installed check pages, you will not have autocomplete in PHP storm unless you reference that global installation.

+PHP > Include Path > DIR_TO_CHECKPAGES_INSTALLATION